buckyroberts/JavaScript-Lessons/README.md

 To enable ES6 support in any JetBrains IDE *(such as WebStorm)*:
 - File > Settings > Languages & Frameworks > JavaScript
 - Select EMCAScript 6

-If your editor doesn't have ES6 support, you can follow along by creating a new pen at https://codepen.io/ and enabling "Babel" as the JavaScript Preprocessor.